-PROFESSOR BENJAMIN SCHULZ Phone: 07 3365 4875 Email: b.schulz@uq.edu.au Web: https://staff.scmb.ug.edu.au/staff/ben-schulz
+PROFESSOR BENJAMIN SCHULZ

+Phone: 07 3365 4875

+Email: b.schulz@uq.edu.au

+Web: https://staff.scmb.uq.edu.au/staff/ben-schulz

 Molecular Systems Biology The research in my group focuses on the mechanisms, biological roles and applications in biotechnology of glycosylation, the most abundant and complex post-translational modification of proteins.
 Glycosylation is important in biological processes such as viral infection, cancer, and development.
 This is because glycosylation is essential in biological activities as diverse as protein folding, fine-tuning protein enzymatic activity and determining protein-protein interactions.
 Half of all proteins are glycosylated, and a single protein can be modified by hundreds of different sugar moieties.
 The diversity of glycoproteins therefore requires that we take a systems biology approach in our research.
 All our projects use a core set of methods in molecular biology, genetic manipulation, protein biochemistry, protein analysis and mass spectrometry.
 We aim to understand the mechanisms controlling glycosylation in these various systems to develop diagnostics, therapies, vaccines and applications in biotechnology.
-Viral glycobiology vaccine design.

-Engineering glycoprotein biopharmaceuticals

-Many important biopharmaceuticals are glycoproteins, such as monoclonal antibodies and vaccines.
+Viral glycobiology Glycosylation shields viruses from the immune response and is critical for many of the functions of viral proteins.
+This is especially important for the respiratory pathogens Influenza virus and SARS-CoV-2.
+We aim to understand the mechanisms controlling these processes using cell-based infection systems, protein structural and biochemical analyses, mass spectrometry glycoproteomics, and bioinformatics to determine their impact on viral biology and vaccine design.
+Engineering glycoprotein biopharmaceuticals Many important biopharmaceuticals are glycoproteins, such as monoclonal antibodies and vaccines.
 The glycosylation and other post-translational modifications of these proteins are critical for their function, but recombinant proteins produced from mammalian cell culture are often different to the native proteins.
 We use mass spectrometry for detailed structural analysis of biopharmaceuticals, and cell-line and protein engineering to improve their quality.

-analyses.